-While many counties have similar ARD conditions and requirements, differences often arise in the application of those requirements.
-For example, in Centre County, persons charged with drunk driving or DUI generally receive a requirement of completing one day of community service, but the service must be completed in Centre County.
-In a Clearfield County DUI case, ARD would impose a requirement of completion of community service that is equal to the duration of the license suspension, but the service can be completed anywhere.
-In Centre County, most people on the ARD program can travel out-of-state and even out-of-country without obtaining permission from the probation department, while other counties require written approval from a probation officer before a person can leave the county.
+While many counties have similar ARD conditions and requirements, differences often arise in the administration of ARD.
+For example, some counties require that community service is completed in the county in which the charges were filed.
+In some counties, probation allows people to take online classes.
+In some counties, people are required to physically meet with the probation officer, but, in others, the client is allowed to email or call the probation officer. application of those requirements.
+For example, in Centre County, persons charged with drunk driving or DUI generally receive a requirement of completing one.
 Some counties administer urine or other drug tests to ARD participants, but other counties do not.
 You should talk to a criminal defense attorney that has experience in providing representation for ARD cases in a county to discuss the precise terms and conditions of ARD.

 Free Initial Consultation with an Experienced State College Attorney

 If you have any questions about ARD or any criminal charges you may be facing in Pennsylvania, please call JD Law for a free consultation.
 Located near Penn State University, the attorneys at JD Law have represented thousands of people charged with criminal offenses since 2004.
 Call JD Law at (814) 954-7622 or send an email.